wlib/proposal-switch-match/README.md

 Normally, a `case` clause only matches using strict equality or a destructuring assignment.
 When matching another expression (when not destructuring), the matching function is equivalent to `(a, b) => a === b`.
-This can be too rigid for many cases in pattern matching, so an optional custom match function has is supported.
+This can be too rigid for many cases in pattern matching, so an optional custom match function is supported.
 This is especially useful for ranges or custom logic:

 ```javascript